 How are timely warnings sent?
-Timely warnings are distributed via UWM's mass notification system, which is known as SAFE Alert.
-SAFE Alert generates text messages and email to persons enrolled in the SAFE Alert system.
-Timely warnings are also posted for 90 days on the UWMPD website at: www.edu/police/category/campus-safety-alert/.
+Timely warnings are distributed via the UWM Emergency Alert Program.
+The UWM Emergency Alert Program generates text messages and email to persons enrolled in the program.
+Timely warnings are also posted for 90 days on the UWMPD website at: https://uwm.edu/police/services/safety-alerts/

-The SAFE Alert system allows UWMPD to contact faculty, staff, and students via text message to personal mobile phones and/or a designated email address.
-Students, faculty and staff are automatically registered for SAFE Alert e-mails via their UWM email.
-Registration of personal mobile phones in SAFE Alert is voluntary for faculty and staff and is used for emergency contact purposes only.
+The UWM Emergency Alert Program allows UWMPD to contact faculty, staff, and students via text message to personal mobile phones and/or designated email addresses.
+Students, faculty and staff are automatically registered for UWM Emergency Alert e-mails via their UWM email.
+Registration of personal mobile phones in the UWM Emergency Alert Program is voluntary for faculty and staff and is used for emergency contact purposes only.
 Students' personal mobile phone numbers and email addresses are automatically enrolled in the system if their registered contact information includes a mobile phone number.
 Individuals may opt out of text messaging.
-SAFE Alert is not used to distribute advertising or other unsolicited messages, and subscribers to SAFE Alert pay no fees for the service, other than normal fees charged by their mobile service provider for receiving text messages.
-SAFE Alert is only available to members of the UWM campus community.
+The UWM Emergency Alert Program is not used to distribute advertising or other unsolicited messages, and subscribers pay no fees for the service, other than normal fees charged by their mobile service provider for receiving text messages.
+The UWM Emergency Alert Program is only available to members of the UWM campus community.